gabsbarreto/portfolio1/NHANES project/NHANES-Git.md

 #### JOINING BOTH DAYS
 summ0506join <- full_join(SUMMCOFFEE0506.1,SUMMCOFFEE0506.2, by = 'SEQN') %>%
-  rename(CAFFother1 = '0.x', CAFFother2 = "0.y", CAFFcoffeetea1 = '1.x', CAFFcoffeetea2 = "1.y") ###when joined, it is ideal to differenciate which one is from day 1 and day 2
+  rename(CAFFother1 = '0.x', CAFFother2 = "0.y", CAFFcoffeetea1 = '1.x', CAFFcoffeetea2 = "1.y") ###when joined, it is ideal to differentiate which one is from day 1 and day 2
 ```

 Visualising